 Rob Freeman holds a Bachelor of Business in Public Administration from the Queensland University of Technology and a Diploma of Animal Husbandry from the University of Queensland.
-His long career in Human Resources included the Queensland Department of Housing and the Department of Housing and the Department of Communities.
+His long career in Human Resources included the Queensland Department of Housing and the Department of Communities.
 He was a Regional HR Manager for Telstra, a Senior HR Consultant at Ernst & Young and a former board member of the Anglican Care of the Aged Committee.